dojo/docs/dojox/data/ClientFilter.rst

    <table queryOptions="{cache:true}" dojoType="dojox.grid.DataGrid" ...)

-The important note is that you must first load ClientFilter before you dojo.require a store.
+The important note is that you must load ClientFilter before you dojo.require a store.

 .. code-block :: javascript
  :linenos: